-We allow up to 10 working days for processing before your practising certificate is sent to you.
+Allow 10 working days for processing before your practising certificate is sent to you.

 A lawyer may apply for a practising certificate and membership of Queensland Law Society (QLS) at any time, as long as their name remains on the Roll of Legal Practitioners.
+Renewal of practising certificates are renewed during May each year.

 Principal level practising certificates